 That took a 9-foot statue of Mahatma Gandhi and shoved into the revolving door of Goldman Sachs in Boston with a large sign quoting Gandhi: “The World Holds Enough For Everyone’s Need, Not Everyone’s Greed”, in protest to the economic collapse of 2008 and then brought it to Occupy Boston;

-That led an anti-Trump protest in the Center of the Town of Sherborn on Inauguration Day to companion individuals with disabilities as they expressed their outrage over the demeaning of people with physical and mental challenges;
+That led an anti-Trump protest in the Center of the Town of Sherborn on Inauguration Day to companion individuals with disabilities as they expressed their outrage over the demeaning of people with physical and developmental challenges;

 That gives an Int’l Peace Award to humanitarians (Mother Teresa, the Dalai Lama, Rosa Parks, Desmond Tutu, Maya Angelou, Pete Seeger, Joan Baez, Dan Berrigan, Noam Chomsky and over 150 others), who work for social change through nonviolent direct action;

 That created and administers The National Registry for Conscientious Objection to combat war and militarism;

 That commissions public works of art in the form of bronze statues of great peacemakers like Mahatma Gandhi, Daniel Berrigan, Muhammad Ali, Mother Teresa, Oscar Romero, JFK, RFK, Obama and his grandmother, Anne Sullivan and Helen Keller, and a Cow named Emily that escaped from the slaughterhouse;

-That burns its organization’s state license and certification documents at the Massachusetts State House, then members of the staff and agency client handcuff themselves to the front gate to get arrested demand that the “R” word in the agency’s name (DMR) that funds it be removed;
+That burns its organization’s state license and certification documents at the Massachusetts State House, then members of the staff and agency client handcuff themselves to the front gate to get arrested and demand that the “R” word in the agency’s name (DMR) that funds it be removed;

 That rescued and cared for countless food production animals (cows, chickens, pigs, sheep, goats) that escaped from slaughterhouses over a period of 30 years;

 And, that employs a long, steel Peace Chain to close down the entrance to the local army base to protest US military actions around the world.